Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Method

 \subsection{Activity Recognition}

-Audio and IMU signals captured by a smartwatch worn on the user's dominant wrist are input into a neural network to detect activities among drilling, hammering, sanding, screwing, unscrewing and five lifting activities: lift1 (floor-to-chest heavy), lift2 (floor-to-chest light), lift3 (chest-to-chest heavy), lift4 (knee-to-chest heavy) and lift5 (chest-to-knee heavy).
-The heavy weight corresponds to 20 pounds, and the light weight corresponds to 5 pounds.
-The training and evaluation data for the first four activities are sourced from the SAMoSA dataset \cite{samosa}.
-The training and evaluation data for the unscrew activity were collected by the authors, and has 61 and 10 samples respectively.
-The training and evaluation data for the lifting activities were sourced from the BoxLift dataset \cite{boxlift}.
+Audio and IMU signals captured by a smartwatch worn on the user's dominant wrist are input into a neural network to recognize activities.
+For furniture assembly, the activities considered are sanding, drilling, screwing, unscrewing and lifting.
+For the first three activities, the data is sourced from the SAMoSA dataset \cite{samosa}.
+The data for the unscrew activity was collected by the authors, and has 61 and 10 samples for training and validation respectively.
+The data for the lifting activities was sourced from the BoxLift dataset \cite{boxlift}.
+For cooking, the activities considered are turning on heat, turning off heat, chopping, grating, pouring, stir-frying and washing utensils.
+The data for the first two activities correspond to screwing and unscrewing from the furniture assembly task.
+Chopping, grating and washing utensils are sourced from both the SAMoSA and the Adaimi \cite{adaimi} datasets, while pouring is taken only from SAMoSA and stir-frying is taken only from the Adaimi dataset.
+Of all available data, 85\% was used for training and 15\% was used for validation, unless specified otherwise.
 All datasets have audio and IMU data from a wrist-worn device, except the BoxLift dataset, which has only IMU data.
+While the labeled data does not distinguish between horizontal and vertical (un)screwing, we did so by observing that the z-axis peaks and troughs in the acceleration signal are more pronounced for vertical (un)screwing than for horizontal.

 The neural network contains a dedicated encoder for each of the two modalities, followed by a linear layer for classification.
 It outputs frame-by-frame probabilities for each class, with each frame roughly corresponding to a second.
 For the audio encoder, we used a CNN10 PANN \cite{cnn10} which has four convolution layers followed by a fully connected layer.
-For the IMU encoder, we used an Attend\&Discriminate model \cite{adaimi} which has four convolution layers, followed by self attention, two recurrent neural network layers and finally temporal attention.
+For the IMU encoder, we used an Attend\&Discriminate model \cite{adaimi} which has four convolution layers, followed by self attention, two recurrent layers and finally temporal attention.
 All inputs are either zero-padded or truncated to achieve a 10 second input length.
 All audio and IMU inputs were resampled to 32 kHz and 50 Hz respectively.
-For the lifting activities, a tensor consisting of all zeros was used for the audio input.
+For the lifting activities, a tensor consisting of zeros was used for the audio input.
 This neural network was trained for 200 epochs with a batch size of 8 and a learning rate of 0.001.
-The checkpoint corresponding to the highest F-score was selected.
+The checkpoint with the highest F-score was selected.